 Go-Givers helps primary school children become caring, concerned citizens.
 It gives them the skills and confidence to make a positive contribution to their communities.

-Go-Givers enables children to grasp the issues facing society and provides them with the right tools.
+Go-Givers enables children to grasp the issues facing society and provides them with the right to do that.

 The Go-Givers outreach programme provides targeted support and training to schools from experienced teachers, ensuring the website is used to its fullest.